ottahe/magenta/docs/mx_and_lk.md

 does not.
 However, a Magenta process is made of by LK-level constructs such as threads and memory.

-More specifically, some the visible differences are:
+More specifically, some of the visible differences are:

 + Magenta has first class user-mode support.
 LK does not.
 + Magenta is an object-handle system.
 LK does not have either concept.